THURSDAY'S SCRIPT TIP:

 thing is only a guideline, but when they schedule a film they schedule BY THE PAGE

 (and 1/8th of a page).
-On a big film they may shoot two pages a day, on a cable film
+On a big film they may shoot one or two pages a day, on a cable film

 they may shoot 5 pages a day.